poshjosh/automate-jamstack/docs/Add-ssl-to-website.md

 * Once you filled in the text field click on "Invalidate", after CloudFront finishes invalidating you'll see your changes the next time you go to the web page.

+Do this after each update of your website.